StachRedeker/utMOD5-projectProcessor/README.md

 ### Datapath and dataflow
 There is a significant number of signals that transport data between processes.
 To avoid confusion, we try to give the signals the same name in every process.
 [This table contains the signals that are used to communicate between processes.](/Signals.pdf)

+[The global datapath schematic is shown in the following diagram.] (/Tree diagrams-2.pdf)

 #### Registers
 | Register | Function |